 - put a sheriff’s badge on it for a cowboy party

 - attach it to the handle of a tea cup for a tea party

-- include a tea bag for a tea party
+- include a fruit tea bag & little plant for an outdoor tea party

 - include a super hero eye mask for a super hero party

 - attach it to fairy wings for the girls to wear to the party

 - send a fortune teller finger game in an envelope that opens up with the party information

 - roll the invitation around a toy rolling pin for a baking party

 - attach it to a bag of legos that builds into something that fits the party theme

 - attach it to a pool noodle with duct tape handle for a light sabre for a Star Wars party